eastemblem/Second-Chance-ProofEngine-Sim/replit.md

 # Second Chance - ProofScaling Validation Platform

 ## Overview
-Second Chance is a startup validation platform designed to assess investment readiness.
-It leverages AI-powered document analysis and a structured scoring framework to provide actionable insights and personalized pathways for founders.
-The platform aims to revolutionize how entrepreneurs validate their ventures, offering comprehensive analysis to improve their chances of success and attract investment.
+Second Chance is a startup validation platform that assesses investment readiness.
+It uses AI-powered document analysis and a structured scoring framework to provide insights and personalized pathways for founders.
+The platform aims to help entrepreneurs validate their ventures, improve their chances of success, and attract investment.

-## User Preferences & Communication
+## User Preferences
 ### Communication Style
 - **Primary Style**: Simple, everyday language
 - **Technical Level**: Non-technical user - avoid code details and technical jargon